-The Pre-University Honours Programme in Journalism is an excellent opportunity for high school students who are considering a future in journalism, and also for those who want to learn essential critical thinking and communication skills.
+The Pre-University Honours Programme in Media, Journalism & Society is an excellent opportunity for high school students who are considering a future in media studies or journalism, and also for those who want to learn essential critical thinking and communication skills.
 Students will experience studying in a supportive online international environment hosted by the University of Amsterdam.
 The lectures and all course materials are in English.
 Participants in the course will develop study skills and become acquainted with learning methods that will give them an advantage as they continue their education at university.

 Dr. Benjamin Roberts is an American writer, historian, and journalist based in Amsterdam.
 His fascination for Dutch history and culture started when he was sixteen while taking a boat trip through the canals of Amsterdam on his first visit to the Netherlands.
 Afterwards, he decided he wanted to live in Amsterdam and study Dutch history.
 He first enrolled at the Vrije University of Amsterdam where he earned a Bachelor's and Master's in Dutch early modern history, and afterwards did a PhD at the University of Groningen.
 In 2018, the English edition Sex, Drugs, and Rock 'n' Roll in the Dutch Golden Age was published.
 He currently works as a journalist writing about art, culture, history, and sports for various English and Dutch magazines including Time Out Amsterdam, XPO Magazine, and The Holland Times.
 Besides history and writing, he also enjoys teaching spin and yin yoga classes.